 - Everyone is susceptible to sun damage, but the fairer your skin, the greater your risks.

-- The acute effects of sun overexposure include inflammation, a visible burn, pain, and blistering, and can be treated at home over the days following exposure.
+- The acute effects of sun overexposure include an inflammatory reaction to ultraviolet radiation, leading to a visible burn, pain and blistering, and can be treated at home over the days following exposure.

 - The long-term effects of sun damage include premature aging, dry skin, wrinkles, discoloration, and increased risk of skin cancer.
 While these are more difficult to treat and repair than a sunburn, there are some options.